AARP's Top Picks for San Antonio

 Have an Adventure

 Since opening to the public in 1964, the Natural Bridge Caverns has become one of the most popular natural attractions in Texas and one the grandkids are sure to enjoy.
-But since you'll be walking along steep, wet surfaces, this is an attraction designed for those with no mobility issues.
+But since you’ll be walking along steep, wet surfaces, this is an attraction designed for those with no mobility issues.
 There are a variety of ways to experience the site.
-The most popular excursion is the Discovery Tour, a half-mile trek 180 feet below ground past stalactites and stalagmites.
+The most popular excursion is the Discovery Tour, a half-mile trek 180 feet belowground past stalactites and stalagmites.
 Another popular tour is the Lantern Tour for early risers, during which you walk down the Discovery Tour path with only a lantern to guide your way.
-No matter what tour you choose, you'll walk along the 60-foot limestone bridge at the cave's entrance that the caverns were named after.
+No matter which tour you choose, you’ll walk along the 60-foot limestone bridge at the cave’s entrance that the caverns were named after.
+Ticket prices range from $19 to $29.75 per person, depending on the date you go and the number of caverns you tour.

 -